Ramona Falls Oregon is a stunning waterfall on the western side of Mt. Hood.

 We’ve hiked to Ramona Falls in the winter and it was stunningly pretty, but also a lot of hard work.

-There is typically lots of snow, which usually warrants snow shoes, unless the trail is already packed down enough.
+First of all, there is typically lots of snow, which usually warrants snowshoes, unless the trail is already packed down enough.

-You should expect to hike about 11-12 miles total (more than in the summer due to road closures; see the section above) which when combined with snow can be brutal.
+Therefore, you should expect to hike about 11-12 miles total which when combined with snow can be brutal.

 A GPS device is highly recommended.
 In addition, you should certainly hike with a buddy and bring a headlamp in case you are out after dark.